• Home

 An example of our recent work includes a project in the North-west of England, where we collaborated with representatives of the local authority and community groups to develop a social value strategy and action plan which integrated with and supported the existing pro-social thinking and activities in the local area.

-Trinity Theatre: Impact Evaluation
+Trinity Theatre: Evaluating the Social Impact

 Trinity Theatre, situated in Tunbridge Wells, is a classical theatre, music, films, visual arts and children’s theatre, that is keen to enrich all age groups and enhance cultural togetherness.
 RealWorth was recently commissioned on how the Theatre generates social value, and therefore reviewed the last two years of operation at the theatre interviewing both management and board.